SC-Networks/evalanche-soap-api-connector/docs/profile.md

 ): bool
 ```

-Create a profile and return the profile id
+Create a profile and return its id

 ```